dezmanvee/fotma-repo/README.md

 ## Installations

-1. Clone the repository: `: git clone https://github.com/username/fotma-repo`
+1. Clone the repository: `git clone https://github.com/username/fotma-repo`
-2. Open the `index.html file` in a web browser to view the landing page.
+2. Open the `index.html` file in a web browser to view the landing page.

 ## Usage